 Beneficial ownership is determined in accordance with the rules and regulations of the SEC and includes voting or investment power with respect to our common shares.
-Our common shares subject to options that are currently exercisable or will become exercisable within 60 days after March 15, 2024 are considered outstanding and beneficially owned by the person holding the options for the purpose of calculating the percentage ownership of that person, but not for the purpose of calculating the percentage ownership of any other person.
+Our common shares subject to options that are currently exercisable or will become exercisable within 60 days after March 15, 2024 are considered outstanding and beneficially owned by the person holding the options for the purpose of calculating the percentage ownership of any other person.
 Except as otherwise noted, to our knowledge, the persons and entities in this table have sole voting and investing power with respect to all of the common shares beneficially owned by them, subject to applicable community property laws.
 The inclusion herein of any shares as beneficially owned does not constitute an admission of beneficial ownership.

 The column entitled "Percentage of Shares Beneficially Owned" is based on a total of 84,746,241 common shares outstanding as of March 15, 2024.
-Except as otherwise set forth below, the address of the beneficial owner is c/o CRISPR Therapeutics AG, Baarerstrasse 14, 6300 Zug, Switzerland.
+Except as otherwise set forth below, the address of the beneficial owner is c/o CRISPR Therapeutics AG, Baarestrasse 14, 6300 Zug, Switzerland.